caiyuxiang/caiyuxiang.github.io/_pages/about.md

 **Yuxiang Cai**, Yingchun Yang, Yongheng Shang, Zhengwei Shen, Jianwei Yin*

 <!-- [**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=DhtAFkwAAAAJ&citation_for_view=DhtAFkwAAAAJ:ALROH1vI_8AC) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> -->
-- We propose a novel multitask UDA network called DASRSNet for cross-domain SS (SS) of LR remotely sensed images.
-Our DASRSNet includes three modules, with DASS branch to perform SS and UDA in the output level, DASR branch to conduct SR and UDA in the image space, and FA module to boost the correlation between DASS and DASR branches.
+- We propose a novel multitask domain adaptation (DA) network called DASRSNet for cross-domain semantic segmentation (SS) of low-resolution (LR) remotely sensed images.
+Our DASRSNet includes three modules, with DASS branch to perform SS and DA in the output level, DASR branch to conduct super-resolution (SR) and DA in the image space, and feature affinity (FA) module to boost the correlation between DASS and DASR branches.
 To the best of our knowledge, DASRSNet is the first work on multitask DASR-aided SS of LR remote sensing images.
-- We propose to integrate SR into the popular UDA method, which enables the existing UDA model to better segment LR target remote sensing images and small objects.
+- We propose to integrate SR into the popular DA method, which enables the existing DA model to better segment LR target remote sensing images and small objects.
 Extensive experimental results validate the effectiveness and robustness of this SR-aided architecture.
 - We propose a novel FA loss for the SR-aided SS tasks of cross-domain remotely sensed images.
 The proposed FA loss is designed to strengthen the affinity of SS features and SR features on both source and target domains.
 </div>
 </div>